-Dealing in, advising on, or managing portfolios investing in Tokenised Securities

-Intermediaries should conduct due diligence on the issuers and their third party vendors / service providers, as well as the features and risks arising from the tokenisation arrangement when dealing in, advising on, or managing portfolios investing in Tokenised Securities.
+Dealing in, advising on, or managing portfolios investing in Tokenised Securities from the tokenisation arrangement when dealing in, advising on, or managing portfolios investing in Tokenised Securities.
 Intermediaries should also ensure that they are satisfied that adequate controls have been put in place by the issuers and their third party vendors / service providers to manage ownership and technology risks posed by the Tokenised Security before engaging in any of these activities.

-Disclosure obligations

-The SFC expects intermediaries to make adequate disclosures to clients of relevant material information (including risks) specific to Tokenised Securities.
-Such material information should include, for example:

-- · Whether off-chain or on-chain settlement is final; - Any limitations imposed on transfers of the Tokenised Securities: - Whether a smart contract audit was conducted before the smart contract was deployed; - · Key administrative controls and business continuity plans for DLT-related events; and - The details of any custodial arrangement where applicable.
+Disclosure obligations The SFC expects intermediaries to make adequate disclosures to clients of relevant material information (including risks) specific to Tokenised Securities.
+Such material information should include, for example: • Whether off-chain or on-chain settlement is final; Any limitations imposed on transfers of the Tokenised Securities; Whether a smart contract audit was conducted before the smart contract was deployed; Key administrative controls and business continuity plans for DLT- related events; and The details of any custodial arrangement where applicable.